Matt, Evelyn and I made our first trip as a family out to northern California this past July.

 But I’d forgotten how much furniture we were buying and that the biggest task of all was still ahead of us.
 I hadn’t thought through how we were now going to pull all of this furniture from the shelves and onto a flat bed, plus carry Evelyn who at this point refuses to be put back in her stroller, plus push our empty stroller and our cart loaded to the brim with pillows, dinner plates, and kitchen utensils.

-After 3 days of careful assembly and 2 additional trips back to IKEA for some additional items we didn’t have time to pick up the first time around, our cottage is finally complete and actually feeling pretty cozy!
+So, after 3 days of careful assembly and 2 trips back to IKEA for some additional items we didn’t have time to pick up the first time around, our cottage is finally complete and actually feeling pretty cozy!
 It took Evelyn a few days to recover from the whole fiasco, but it turned out great!
 I think she even likes it too. 🙂

 It’s a small space indeed, but we have made the most of it.
 Our comfy couch becomes our bed at night, and is surprisingly very easy and quick to convert back and forth.